How Professional Breeders Manage Client Relationships

 A folder per client with contracts and paperwork.
 Good for documents.
 Terrible for tracking communication or accessing information when you're not home.

-Generic CRM software
+Generic sales software

 Memory